david8381/spoonful/_posts/2020-08-14-drowning_as_a_service.md

 Who could you be drowning?

 ## Caveats
 Please don't use this as an excuse to force emacs on people.
-Please do use this as an excuse to help them discover the benefits of vim.